mxt2753/IntrotoSWE/README.md

 Had to also create some slides for the project.
 Note: Documents folder is what we had to show to the professor before we began to code our assignment.
 Learned how to use Unity to make a game for an android application
+# Credit to the other three team members:
+•	Cristian Munoz
+•	Diana Rios
+•	Rafael Aldaco